-Complementary and alternative medicines and your rights
+Complementary and alternative medicine and your rights

 If you receive complementary and alternative medicines (CAMs) outside the health and care services from a treatment provider who is not a healthcare professional, your rights as a patient will be reduced.